 Samantha’s current research focusses on engagement of survivors of trafficking and ‘modern slavery’ with law and policy processes, with a particular focus on the nexus between migration and modern slavery.
 She is leading a Modern Slavery and Human Rights Policy and Evidence Centre project on access to legal advice and representation for survivors of modern slavery.
-From January 2021 she will take up a British Academy Mid-Career Fellowship to conduct a socio-legal investigation into the role of lawyers who represent victims of trafficking.
+In January 2021 she took up a British Academy Mid-Career Fellowship to conduct a socio-legal investigation into the role of lawyers who represent victims of trafficking.

 Recently, Samantha has collaborated with colleagues on a British Academy-funded project on transparency in supply chains in the food and garment industries.
 She has also conducted a doctrinal study of how victims of trafficking are encountering and engaging with decision-making procedures in the UK.